 Final grades submitted by the instructor cannot be changed subsequently except when special circumstances merit.
-A formal grade change request must be submitted to the Registrar by the instructor after the change is approved by the chair of his/her division and the Academic Vice President.
+A formal grade change request must be submitted to the Registrar by the instructor after the change is approved by the dean of his/her school and the Vice President for Academic Affairs.